janursa/barneySA/README.md

-# A general-purpose library for sensitivity analysis using fractional factorial design and analysis of variance
+# barneySA

-This library conducts generic sensitivity analysis on a given model based on the ranges provided for the parameters.
+A general-purpose library for sensitivity analysis using fractional factorial design and analysis of variance.
+The library conducts sensitivity analysis on a given model based on the ranges provided for the parameters.
 Basically, barneySA does the followings:

 - Sample from the n-dimensional space of the parameters using fractional factorial design